E-MailRelay

 After a successful installation you should see E-MailRelay listed in the Windows Start Menu and/or as an entry in the Windows Services tool.

-The Start Menu item will run the startup batch file emailrelay-start.bat which contains all the necessary configuration options, and once the E-MailRelay server is running you should see an icon appear in the Windows system notification area under the Show hidden icons button.
+The Start Menu item will run the startup batch file emailrelay-start.bat.
+This is normally in the ProgramData\E-MailRelay folder, together with the configuration file emailrelay.cfg.
+Once the E-MailRelay server is running you should see an icon appear in the Windows System Notification Area (also known as the System Tray) under the Show hidden icons button.

 Or if E-MailRelay runs as a service you should see an entry in the Windows Services tool with a status of Running.
 Check the E-MailRelay log file to see what it is doing.